 Today, there are 35 buildings, 10 of which house exhibitions that are open to the public.
 Ten exhibition buildings trace the geological, social, and economic history of the Chesapeake Bay through the age of sail and the steamboat era to the advent of the gasoline and diesel-powered engines.
 The Museum’s Howard Chappelle research library holds more than 10,000 volumes.
 The Museum’s collection of Chesapeake Bay watercraft is the largest in existence numbering about 85 boats.
 Eleven of the collection’s largest vessels are on floating display at the Museum’s docks.
 The Chesapeake Bay Maritime Museum is the only museum devoted to interpreting the entire maritime region of the Bay.

-Today, donations to the Annual Fund generously support the education, restoration, and exhibition programs of the Chesapeake Bay Maritime Museum.Celebrating 50 Years on the Bay - Read More
+Today, donations to the Annual Fund help inspire and educate future stewards of the Chesapeake Bay.Celebrating 50 Years on the Bay - Read More